The EDGE Language: Extended General Einsums for Graph Algorithms: Syntax

 If we wanted to gather the degrees of all $s$ vertices first, and then mask the result, we would need to specify a cascade of Einsums:

+Equation~\eqref{eqn:degree} finds the degree of every source vertex in $G$ by reducing over the $d$ rank (where \reduce{}, by default, refers to operation label 1).
+The next Einsum (Equation~\eqref{eqn:masked}) selects from which sources ($s$ rank variable) to extract the degree.

-Note that in the first expression (Equation~\eqref{eqn:degree2}) we perform fewer addition operations than the second expression (Equation~\eqref{eqn:degree3}).
-Future work will explore how to automate the algebraic manipulations necessary to go from one form to the other (\textbf{design goal~\ref{goal:manipulation}}, see Section~\ref{sec:5-mappings}).
+Note that in the first expression (Equation~\eqref{eqn:degree2}) we perform less than or equal to the number of additions in the second expression (Equation~\eqref{eqn:degree3}) since the first cascade only reduces over masked $s$ elements rather than over all $s$ elements.
+Future work will explore how to automate the algebraic manipulations necessary to go from one form to the other (\textbf{design goal~\ref{goal:manipulation}}, see \S~\ref{sec:5-mappings}).